 Liabilities for bond anticipation notes are generally accounted for in the Capital Projects Fund.
 Bond anticipation notes issued for judgments or settled claims are recorded in the fund paying the claim.
 Principal payments on bond anticipation notes must be made annually.
-State law requires
+State law requires that bond anticipation notes issued for capital purposes or judgments be converted to long-term obligations generally within seven years after the original issue date.
+However, bond anticipation notes issued for assessable improvement projects may be renewed for periods equivalent to the maximum life of the permanent financing, provided that stipulated annual reductions of principal are made.

-Interest expenditures of \$179,482 were recorded in the fund financial statements in the General Fund.
-Interest expense of \$264,702 was recorded in the district-wide financial statements.
+Interest expenditures of \$267,719 were recorded in the fund financial statements in the General Fund.
+Interest expense of \$465,630 was recorded in the district-wide financial statements.